Balancing Personalization & Automation in Marketing

 Analytical insights and forecasts: Even the most creative-minded marketer understands we live in a data-driven world and industry.
 Numbers don’t lie, and marketing managers rely on detailed reporting and analytics to evaluate the success of a campaign and demonstrate to customers their innovative approaches to content indeed move the needle.
 Marketing automation gives companies real-time insight into campaign performance, overall spend, and a bar with which to judge concurrent campaigns, but they also offer predictive analytics where marketers can better understand how a campaign will perform BEFORE it’s even launched.

 What About The Human Element?

 OK, Mr. or Mrs. Marketing Manager, you have the latest and greatest marketing software solution at your fingertips.
-You’ve done the training, the on-boarding, the research, and now you’re set to execute the most effective marketing campaigns your company has ever seen with just a few keystrokes or mouse-clicks.
+You’ve done the training, the onboarding, and the research, and now you’re set to execute the most effective marketing campaigns your company has ever seen with just a few keystrokes or mouse clicks.
 Just plug and play and let the algorithms take over, right?

 No, not quite.
 Because even though marketing automation helps you essentially increase the volume or reach of your voice, you can’t forget that today’s customer still likes to be addressed personally as opposed to a greeting tag your email automation software creates.

 Think about this example: Remember going to the gift shop at a museum or zoo and seeing racks of zoo-branded keychains with first names on them?
 Remember feeling oddly excited when you found a keychain with your name on it?
 Weren’t you more likely to buy a zoo-branded keychain with your name on it than that same keychain without your name?
 This is a super-basic example, but you get the idea that humans are conditioned to respond better to messages that make us feel like individuals rather than a nameless mass.